BradHutchings/Mmojo-Server-v1/docs/6-Configure-Mmojo-Server.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

-The fifth step in building Mmojo Server is to configfure the zip archive is also the the Mmojo Server Actual Portable Executable (APE).
+The sixth step in building Mmojo Server is to configfure the zip archive is also the the Mmojo Server Actual Portable Executable (APE).

 ---
 ### Environment Variables